fabrikagency/fa-as3/README.markdown

 mySprite.addEventListener(MouseEvent.MOUSE_OUT, onOut);

 ## Now you can do it like this ##

+import fa.FASprite;

 var faSprite:FASprite = new FASprite({x:100, y:100, alpha:0.5, childOf:this}).click(onClick).hover(onOver, onOut);

 That's it!
 Sprite creation and manipulation just got 10x faster.

 ## Effects ##